Last Updated on

 That was all well and good but when FedEx didn’t arrive on the day and time they had said they would, the date kept getting pushed back.
 They ended up arriving early in the morning during the week and luckily someone was home to sign for it.

 If I would have missed the drop off, I could only imagine I would have had to pick it up from a FedEx center.

 This is a very big inconvenience because the whole point of ordering the subscription is so you don’t have to leave the comforts of your home to try new wine.
 The nearest FedEx location is about 20 minutes, one way, from my home so that would have been a very big con.

 Luckily, this didn’t happen to me but it is something to consider when ordering this subscription if you’re not comfortable with alcohol being shipped to your job or if you don’t have anyone who can sign for the package.
 Other than that setback, Vinebox is a pretty convenient subscription.

 Other Subscriptions in the Wine Industry – Alternatives to Vinebox

 Surprisingly, Vinebox is the only subscription box of its kind in the U.S. The UK has some cool wine by the glass boxes such as Vinoa, however, they don’t ship to the U.S. yet.
 So, if you’re interested in trying out another wine subscription somewhat similar to Vinebox you’re in luck.

-Wine Down – every month you’ll received a hand selected pairing of one bottle of wine, cheese, charcuterie, and artisan crackers delivered to your door with a cheese and wine pairing sheet for $49.
+Wine Down – every month you’ll receive in a wine box a hand-selected pairing of a full bottle of wine, cheese, charcuterie, and artisan crackers delivered to your door with a cheese and wine pairing sheet for $49.